hjwp/www.obeythetestinggoat.com/content/testing-docker-with-pytest.md

 I can potentially imagine a time when we might start to see value in a layer of "real" unit tests...
 So far though, there's really no "business logic" that we could extract and write fast unit tests for.
 Or at least, there's no business logic that I identify as such, and I'd be very pleased for someone to come along and school me about it?

 On the other hand, I can definitely see a time where we might want to split out our tests for the web API from the tests for the Postgres and Docker stuff, and I can see value in a setup where a developer can run these tests locally rather than having to push code up to a dev box.
-Vagrant and VirtualBox might be one solution, but, honestly, installing Docker and Postgres on a dev box doesn't feel that onerous either, as long as we know we'll be testing on a "real" box in integration.
+Vagrant and VirtualBox might be one solution, but, honestly, installing Docker and Postgres on a dev box doesn't feel that onerous either, as long as we know we'll be testing on a "real" box in CI.
 Or at least, it doesn't feel onerous until we start talking about my poor laptop with its paltry 120GB SSD.
 No room here!

 And the bonus of being able to see honest-to-God tracebacks in your test run output feels like it might be worth it.